 This realization may feel scary at first.
 We all want to believe we’re always in control of our feelings and emotions, no matter the situation, but we’re fooling ourselves.
-The reality is, a big portion of our personality—our likes, dislikes, beliefs, feelings, and reactions—are set long before we’re even aware of it.
-Much of this makeup, or what we call our “matrix” is formed when we’re very young.
+The reality is a significant portion of our personality—our likes, dislikes, beliefs, feelings, and reactions—are set long before we’re even aware of it.
+Much of this makeup, or our “matrix,” is formed when we’re very young.

 So how does our matrix affect our relationship dynamics?
 How does it play into our romantic relationships and friendships?
 Does it really all come back to our relationship with our parents?
 Most importantly, can we change relationship dynamics?

 How Our Early Experiences Affect Our Relationship Dynamics